Josh-lerner/tinyapp/README.md

 # Josh Lerner's TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+Link to the demo in the about section!

 ## Final Product